 Development in the towns and larger villages and the town centres that serve local residents will be vibrant, attractive and distinctive places.
-Rural settlements will benefit from appropriate and sensitive development to meet the needs of their local communities which have been identified in the Housing Needs Study.
+Rural settlements will benefit from appropriate and sensitive development to meet the needs of their local communities.

 Town Centre Regeneration Framework Strategy